efazel/python_checkpoints/README.md

 # Python Checkpoints
 Each notebook deals with a concept in programming in general, and python in particular.

-In *class_instance* different sets of commodities are defined in multiple classes according to the following table:
+In *class_instance* different sets of commodities are defined in multiple classes.

+In *namedtuple*, difference between namedtuples and dictionaries are discussed.

+The examples are based on the following table:
 | Commodity | Category | Exchange | Ticker | Delivery Months | Unit |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | Crude Oil | Energy | ICE | CO | 1:12 | 1,000 barrels |